Neanderthals: Facts About Our Extinct Human Relatives

-Neanderthals used stone tools similar to and no more sophisticated than the ones used by early humans, including blades and scrapers made from stone flakes.
+Neanderthals used stone tools similar to the ones used by other early humans, including blades and scrapers made from stone flakes.
 As time went on, they created tools of greater complexity, utilizing materials like bones and antlers.
-Evan Hadingham of PBS’s NOVA even reports that Neanderthals used a type of glue, and later pitch, to attach stone tips to wooden shafts, creating formidable hunting spears.
+Evan Hadingham of PBS's NOVA reported that Neanderthals used a type of glue, and later pitch, to attach stone tips to wooden shafts, creating formidable hunting spears.

 Neanderthals had some control of fire, and it is even theorized that they built boats and sailed on the Mediterranean.

 Neanderthals were primarily carnivorous, and the harsh climate caused them to resort occasionally to cannibalism.
 Recently, however, scientists have found that Neanderthals actually ate cooked vegetables fairly regularly.

-Probably the most debated aspect of Neanderthal life in recent years is whether or not they interbred with humans.
-The answer remains ambiguous, with scholarly opinions ranging from belief that they definitely interbred to belief that the two groups didn’t exist on earth at the same time.
+Probably the most debated aspect of Neanderthal life in recent years is whether or not they interbred with other human species.
+The answer remains ambiguous, with scholarly opinions ranging from belief that they definitely interbred to belief that the two groups didn't exist on Earth at the same time.

-Neanderthal expert Erik Trinhaus has long promoted the interbreeding hypothesis, but the theory really caught fire when a 2010 study published in Science magazine determined that Neanderthal DNA is 99.7 percent identical to modern human DNA (a chimp’s is 99.8 percent identical).
-Researchers of the Neanderthal Genome Projectfound that 2.5 percent of an average non-African human’s genome is made up of Neanderthal DNA.
+Neanderthal expert Erik Trinhaus has long promoted the interbreeding hypothesis, but the theory really caught fire when a 2010 study published in Science magazine determined that Neanderthal DNA is 99.7 percent identical to modern human DNA (a chimp's is 99.8 percent identical).
+Researchers of the Neanderthal Genome Project found that 2.5 percent of an average non-African human's genome is made up of Neanderthal DNA.
 The average modern African has no Neanderthal DNA.
-This information could support the interbreeding hypothesis because it suggests that humans and Neanderthals only bred once humans had moved out of Africa, into Eurasia.
+This information could support the interbreeding hypothesis because it suggests that Neanderthals and other species only bred once the other humans had moved out of Africa, into Eurasia, according to a 2012 paper published in the journal PLOS.
 They could have interbred as recently as 37,000 years ago.

-A 2012 study led by Dr. Rachel Wood, however, cast doubt on the interbreeding theory.
+A 2012 study, however, cast doubt on the interbreeding theory.
 Researchers re-examined bones from southern Spain that were used in earlier studies with new radiocarbon dating techniques.
 They discovered that the Neanderthal bones were more than 50,000 years old.
-Humans aren’t believed to have settled in the area until 42,000 years ago, meaning that it may be unlikely that they lived together and interbred.
+Humans aren't believed to have settled in the area until 42,000 years ago, meaning that it may be unlikely that they lived together and interbred.